Smoothed Differential Privacy: Experiments

 \section{Experiments}

-\textbf{Smoothed DP in elections. } We use a similar setting as Example~\ref{ex:internal-noise}, where $0.2\%$ of the votes are randomly lost.
-We numerically calculate the $\delta$ parameter of smoothed DP.
+\textbf{Smoothed DP in elections. } We use a similar setting as the motivating example, where $0.2\%$ of the votes are randomly lost.
+We numerically calculate the (exact) privacy profile $\delta$ of smoothed DP according to Algorithm~\ref{algo:cal}.
 Here, the set of distributions $\Pi$ includes the distribution of all 57 congressional districts of the 2020 presidential election.
-Using the \emph{distribution reduction} property of smoothed DP (Proposition~\ref{prop:CH}), we can remove all distributions in $\Pi$ except DC and NE-2\footnote{DC refers to Washington, D.C. and NE-2 refers to Nebraska's 2nd congressional district.}, which are the vertices for the convex hull of $\Pi$.

-Figure~\ref{fig:election} (left) shows that the smoothed $\delta$ parameter is exponentially small in $n$ when $\epsilon = 7$, which matches our Theorem~\ref{theo:main}.
-We find that the smoothed $\delta$ is also exponentially small when $\epsilon = 0.5,1$ or $2$, which indicates that the {\SH} mechanism is more private than DP's predictions under our settings.
-The smoothed $\delta$ is also exponentially small when $1\%$ or $10\%$ of votes got randomly lost (see the middle and right sub-figures of Figure~\ref{fig:election}).
-Also, see Appendix~\ref{sec:exp_app_new} for the experiments with different settings on $\Pi$.
+Using the \emph{distribution reduction} property of smoothed DP (Proposition~\ref{prop:CH}), we can remove all distributions in $\Pi$ except DC and NE-2\footnote{DC refers to Washington, D.C., and NE-2 refers to Nebraska's 2nd congressional district.}, which are the vertices for the convex hull of $\Pi$.
+Figure~\ref{fig:exp} (left) shows that the smoothed $\delta$ parameter is exponentially small in $n$ when $\epsilon = 7$, which matches our Theorem~\ref{theo:main}.
+We find that $\delta$ is also exponentially small when $\epsilon = 0.5,1$ or $2$, which indicates that the {\SH} mechanism is also more private than DP's predictions for small $\epsilon$'s.
+Appendix~\ref{sec:exp_app_new} shows the experiments with different settings on $\Pi$.
+All experiments of this paper are implemented in MATLAB 2021a and tested on a Windows 10 Desktop with an Intel Core i7-8700 CPU and 32GB RAM.